AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-008-martin-kleppmann.md

 * Automerge, an early stage open source Javascript implementation of a CRDT available on github
 * Martin's recent Distinguished Paper Award on his team's Formal Verification work using Theorem Proving Software to prove data structure convergence
 * Mathematical concepts and Theorem Proof Software
-* Upcoming conferences Martin will be speaking at
+* Upcoming conferences where Martin will be speaking

-For our listeners, if your interested in contributing to or building applications using Automerge, please go to github or reach out to Martin directly on [twitter](https://twitter.com/martinkl) or [LinkedIn](https://www.linkedin.com/in/martinkleppmann)!
+For our listeners, if your interested in contributing to or building applications using Automerge, please go to [github](https://github.com/automerge) or reach out to Martin directly on [twitter](https://twitter.com/martinkl) or [LinkedIn](https://www.linkedin.com/in/martinkleppmann)!

 ### Show Links
 * [Martin’s LinkedIn Profile](https://www.linkedin.com/in/martinkleppmann)